B-Lei/BashLearning/README.md

-# ScriptPractice
-Shell and Python scripts created for the sake of learning!

 # Scripts Contained
 * __CSVmaker/extractLines__: Extract specific lines of an input file (Shell x2)
   * extractLines: uses top and head.
 Slower method.